 - After making the dough the trick is to make them in an assembly line doing everything in similar measurements and ways

-- Roll the pretzels out to about 16″ in length for a long pretzel (complete for all pretzels them move to the next step
+- Roll the pretzels out to about 16″ in length for a long pretzel (complete for all pretzels then move to the next step)

 - Make a loop, twist then fold that loop back over the tails that you spread wide

-- adjust to look like a pretzel as above photo
+- adjust to look like a pretzel as the above photo

 - Press the ends a little so they stay attached after boiling in water.